 Goals are critical to every digital marketing campaign, so you’ll want to take advantage of them in an elevated way in Google Analytics.

 Unsure about your goals?
-Check out our seven tips.
+Check out our seven tips for setting marketing goals.

 Google Analytics gives you the ability to assign monetary values to your goals.
 Why does that matter?
 Because you should be able to gauge exactly how much money you’re making (or losing) with every new lead earned (or lost).